CanaanGM/databases-infrastructure/README.md

-databases folder that houses all sorts of types'o bases, created like this to make thew host system clean without running servers all the time.
+> databases folder that houses all sorts of types'o bases, created like this to make thew host system clean without running servers all the time.

 using docker compose untill i learn a better way~!
 ![](./static-files/log-horizon-database.gif)

+- TODO:

+- [ ] split this up into a readme for each db

 ### Apps to view the databases: